 Healthy smoothies are one of the simplest ways to support our natural ability to cleanse and detoxify.
 They’re also easy-to-make, taste great, and are loaded with nutrition.
-I love juice and encourage all of us to have it often, but nothing beats the versatility of healthy smoothies.
-That’s why I’ve been incorporating them into the 21-Day Clean Program, and the Daily Shakes, from the very beginning.
+We love juice but nothing beats the versatility of healthy smoothies.
+That’s why we’ve been incorporating them into the 21-Day Clean Program, and the Daily Shakes, from the very beginning.

-In this post and the one the follows, I want to share some reasons why these healthy smoothies are such a great addition to our wellness toolbox, how to make them taste great, and my favorite ways to incorporate them into daily life.
+In this post and the one the follows, we want to share some reasons why these healthy smoothies are such a great addition to our wellness toolbox, how to make them taste great, and the Clean Team’s favorite ways to incorporate them into daily life.

 Water + Nutrients + Fiber